dsriseah/ursys/README.md

 * import URSYS as a dependency into existing projects
 * secure remote server

 If you'd like to help test, see [First Install](https://github.com/dsriseah/ursys/wiki/Installation) instructions and let me know if you had any problems via [mastadon](https://opalstack.social/@dsri).
-The [Wiki](https://github.com/dsriseah/wiki) is also available to peruse.
+Check out the [Wiki]([https://github.com/dsriseah/wiki) for more background info.